Towards the extraction of robust sign embeddings for low resource sign language recognition: Related work

 SLR has evolved similarly to other subfields of computer vision, in that early works used handcrafted features \cite{zaki2011sign}, but in the past decade the field has moved towards automatic feature extraction with deep learning \cite{pigou2014sign}.
 Even more recently, SLR research has moved towards using only monocular RGB data, instead of RGB-D data extracted with sensors such as the Microsoft Kinect.
 The results of an SLR challenge held at CVPR 2021 show that RGB models can achieve accuracy on par with RGB-D models \cite{sincan2021chalearn}.

 These RGB videos are typically processed using Convolutional Neural Networks (CNNs).
 A first approach factorizes the spatial and temporal processing.
 De Coster et al. use a ResNet to extract a feature vector for every frame in the video clip, and then process the sequence of feature vectors with an LSTM or transformer \cite{de2020sign}.
 Li et al. use VGG16 as a feature extractor, and a GRU to process the sequences \cite{li2020word}.
 In contrast, 3D CNNs allow for spatio-temporal processing.
 I3D is a popular 3D CNN architecture for SLR \cite{albanie2020bsl,sarhan2020transfer,varol2021read}.
 Mino et al. have shown that both kinds of models (factorized and spatio-temporal) reach similar levels of accuracy on the same data \cite{mino2022effect}.
 Yet, the optimal model is of course dataset specific, especially in low resource settings.
+Note that factorized models allow processing variable length sequences without resorting to average- or max-pooling: this is especially useful because of the large differences in sample durations in real-world sign language data.